rahul-bharati/js-interview/readme.md

 For every object in the array received in the response body, render a square element with the value of property `randAlphabet` displayed in it using a grid layout on the home screen.

 BaseURL: https://dev.svested.com/interview/api

+In achieving the above mentioned use cases, try to demonstrate container & representational component separation to achieve component reusability effect.
+You are encouraged to demonstrate your knowledge on React and its best practices.

 ---